Configuring Pocomail & Barca

 Recent versions of Microsoft Outlook have reverted to using MS Word for HTML messages to avoid this issue.

-- As a result, some HTML-based messages designed for Outlook may not display as expected (or at all) in Pocomail or Barca (but they do in Thunderbird and The Bat!).
+- As a result, some HTML-based messages designed for Outlook may not display as expected (or at all) in Pocomail (but they do in Thunderbird and The Bat!).

 - Replies to messages composed in Outlook often stop quoting text where a list starts (the missing text can be copied manually, but it is inconvenient).